piqnt/stage.js/doc/api.md

 // Set easing for tweening, it can be either a function or an identifier
 // defined as 'name[-mode][(params)]', for example 'quad' or 'poly-in-out(3)'
-tween.ease(easing);

-// Available easing names are: linear, quad, cubic, quart, quint, poly(p),
+// Names: linear, quad, cubic, quart, quint, poly(p), sin/sine,
-// sin/sine, exp, circle/circ, bounce, elastic(a, p), back(s)
+//        exp, circle/circ, bounce, elastic(a, p), back(s)
-// Available easing modes are: in, out, in-out, out-in
+// Modes: in, out, in-out, out-in tween.ease(easing);

-// Callback when tweening is over tween.then(function() {
+// Callback when tweening ends tween.end(function() {
   // this === foo
 });

+// Remove this node when tweening ends tween.remove();

+// Hide this node when tweening ends tween.hide();

 // Add another tweening to the queue var nextTween = tween.tween(duration = 400, delay = 0);